sergeylobanov-ner0/recurse_checker/README.md

 This allows it to:

 - remember whether the resource was already in `PROBLEM`
-- avoid repeated alerts after restart
+- track the last alert time for repeated notifications
 - send `RECOVERED` only when there is a real transition from `PROBLEM` to `OK`

 ## Logging